Bargaining Unit: At Will

 Salary Code: Band D

-Under general direction of the Director of Finance and Administration, plans, organizes, directs, controls, and supervises work of staff related to the purchase, rental, and lease of all equipment, supplies, and services for the District; including staff performing work in the warehouse, and in the automotive shop.
+Under general direction of the Deputy General Manager of Finance and Administration, plans, organizes, directs, controls, and supervises work of staff related to the procurement, rental, and lease of all equipment, supplies, and services for the District; including staff performing work in the warehouse, and in the automotive shop.
 This classification is responsible for maintenance and repair of the Fresno building, grounds and facilities.
 This is an “at-will management” position in which the incumbent serves at the discretion of the General Manager.

 EXAMPLES OF WORK PERFORMED: